-10.8 Thematic policies are included in the plan to reduce flood risk, require sustainable management of surface water on site, restrict foul flows from non mains sewerage treatment unless no other treatment methods are available, and deliver improvement in water quality in the River Mease and other surface waters.
-Policies are also included in the plan in respect of amenity and environmental quality and protection of the best and most valuable agricultural land.
-The Plan also promotes the reuse (and where appropriate the remediation of contaminated or unstable land) ahead of greenfield sites.
+10.8 Thematic policies are included in the plan to reduce flood risk, require sustainable management of surface water on site, restrict foul flows from non mains sewerage treatment unless no other treatment methods are available, and deliver improvement in water quality in the River Mease and other waters.
+Policies are also included in the plan in respect of amenity and environmental quality (to control effects associated with noise, light air and water quality) and protection of the best and most valuable agricultural land.
+The Plan also promotes the reuse (and where appropriate the remediation of, contaminated or unstable land) ahead of greenfield sites.
 Specific housing policies also require noise attenuation or the inclusion of strategic buffers to protect environmental quality.
 Together these policies will help reduce the negative effects of development on the natural environment.